 In Florida, under Rule 1.110 (d) of the Florida Rules of Civil Procedure, the following affirmative defenses to breach of contact must be raised when pleading to a preceding pleading: accord and satisfaction, arbitration and award, discharge in bankruptcy, duress, estoppel, failure of consideration, fraud, illegality, laches, payment release, res judicata, statute of frauds, statute of limitations, waiver and any other matter constituting an avoidance of contracts or affirmative defense.

-Contact us, your business attorney in Florida, to assist you with pleading affirmative defenses to breach of contract.
+Contact us, your business attorney in Miami, Florida USA to assist you with pleading affirmative defenses to breach of contract or schedule a consultation.